 - Expenses that are within normal school operating budgets

 - Reimbursement for expenditures made prior to the award of the grant

 We work closely with District 200 to ensure that our support is effectively targeted to advance learning consistent with CUSD200 and school goals.
 Requests for devices or equipment that cannot be supported by the District will not be considered.

 Where Does the Funding Come From?

-Grants are funded by community donations from corporations and individuals, including educators via the WWEA, and parents contributing during school registration.
+Grants are funded by community donations from businesses and individuals, including educators via the WWEA and parents contributing during school registration.